 Made in one pot with less than 10 ingredients, this Slow Cooker Italian Beef makes for the perfect no-fuss meal!
 After a day of hands-free cooking, you’ll have tender, fall apart beef in a flavorful gravy topped with crisp vinegary pepperoncini peppers.
-If you love this recipe, you will also love my Mississippi Pot Roast and Rosemary Chicken all made in a slow cooker!
+If you love this recipe, you will also love my Italian Beef Grilled Cheese, Mississippi Pot Roast and Rosemary Chicken all made in a slow cooker!

 Though my family roots are Southern, I will always be a Chicago girl at heart.
 Having grown up in the heart of the Windy City, I know my way around the scandalously good eats the city has to offer.
 From deep dish pies to frozen custard, I’ve just about eaten it all and trust me, I can’t wait until I have it again.
 One of my favorite classic Chicago bites is an oversized, juicy Italian Beef Sandwich.